010001000100000101000001/human-anatomy-quiz/README.md

 ## Testing
-- I tested my code using the Python linter provided by Code Institute, which checks for adherence to the PEP8 standard.
+**- I tested my code using the Python linter provided by Code Institute, which checks for adherence to the PEP8 standard.**

 | Description          | Expected Outcome                                                                 | Result                |
 |----------------------|----------------------------------------------------------------------------------|-----------------------|